 In my experience, when it comes to photography, men are much less excited about having their photo taken than women, at least in a formal portrait setting.
 This means you may have to do a little extra work to get a great shot unless you’re working with someone who is very confident or experienced in front of the camera.

-Here are a few ways to take the average guy and make him look and feel his best while being photographed:
+Here are ways to make the average guy feel good being photographed:

 Part of the reason men (and people in general) freeze up in front of the camera is because they just aren’t sure if they look good.
 Help to ease their fears by giving them some guidelines on how to dress.
 For business settings, I give very detailed instructions: black or gray suits, a light colored shirt and a solid or simple patterned tie.